 It's not all good

 Unfortunately there are down sides as well as up from watching a dance show on TV.
 First is you are at the mercy of the video editor what appears on screen.
-You may want to see your child more of the time, but the DVD may only show closeups of her a couple of times?
+You may want to see your child more of the time, but the video may only show closeups of her a couple of times?
 With so many children, it's the editors job to try and give every child equal closeup time, and this can be a little disappointing for some, especially if their child is just a backup dancer and others are taking much more of the limelight.

 If things are happening at different sides of the stage, a closeup may need to be shown but which side does the editor show?
 Whichever side is shown there are going to be viewers wishing it was the other because that is where THEIR child is.